Ministry of Magic: Department of Magical Games and Sports

-The Department of Magical Games and Sports, seen as the most relaxed department (posters for favourite Quidditch teams are found tacked to the walls), deals with organising sports events like the Quidditch World Cup and the Triwizard Tournament.
+The Department of Magical Games and Sports organises events like the Quidditch World Cup and the Triwizard Tournament.
 Ludo Bagman used to be the Head of Department here, but his gambling problem forced him to flee from Goblin creditors.
 The department is located on the seventh level of the Ministry of Magic, and includes the British and Irish Quidditch League Headquarters, Official Gobstones Club, and the Ludicrous Patents Office – other sports and games-related aspects of the Harry Potter world.

 Department of Mysteries

-The Department of Mysteries, located on Level Nine, is a department in the Ministry of Magic which studies particular enigmas (death, time, space, thought, and love) and stores copies of prophecies made in the Harry Potter universe.
-During Voldemort's discriminatory regime, he forces the department to lie and claim that Muggle-borns actually steal magic from Pure-bloods, making them "illegal magicals" and allowing their arrest.
+The Department of Mysteries is a department which studies particular enigmas (death, time, space, thought, and love) and stores copies of prophecies made in the Harry Potter universe.
+During Voldemort's discriminatory regime, he forces the department to lie and claim that Muggle-borns actually steal magic from Pure-bloods, which makes them "illegal magicals" and allows their arrest.

-Because of the covert nature surrounding this particular branch of the Wizarding government, the Department of Mysteries can be likened to real-world intelligence agencies like the CIA or MI6 in that most of their operations are kept in total secrecy from the general wizard populace.
-However, the primary operations of the department seem to be more like those of scientists as they attempt to uncover the sources and rules that govern magic.

-The rooms at the Department each seem (although not spelled out directly) to refer to various mysteries of life.
-These rooms include:
+The rooms at the Department include: